johnath/beep/INSTALL.md

     $ make
     $ make DESTDIR=$PWD/__installroot install

-For the complete list of those variables, see the top of `Makefile`.
+For the complete list of those variables, see the top of `GNUmakefile`.

+If you want to build and install the documentation to `pkgdocdir`, use the `doc` and `install-doc` targets, repectively.

 Device permission setup to allow non-root users to beep